sungminoh/algorithms/leetcode/solved/295_Find_Median_from_Data_Stream/README.md

 Hard

 The __median__ is the middle value in an ordered integer list.
-If the size of the list is even, there is no middle value and the median is the mean of the two middle values.
+If the size of the list is even, there is no middle value, and the median is the mean of the two middle values.

 *   For example, for `` arr = [2,3,4] ``, the median is `` 3 ``.
 *   For example, for `` arr = [2,3] ``, the median is `` (2 + 3) / 2 = 2.5 ``.